rvfieldguide.com RV Field Guide

 • Refrigerator door latched closed

-• Hot water heater: if sitting 3+ days, drain it (stagnant water = bacteria = eggy smell in your lines)
+• Hot water heaterIf sitting 3+ days, drain it; stagnant water leads to bacteria and eggy smell in your lines

 • Brake controller setting verified for this trip's trailer weight